Setting Up Environment Variables and Configurations in NestJS

 Step 1: Create Environment Files

-In the root directory of your application, create a .env file to define your environment variables.
-The basic notation is a key-value pair format, as shown below:
+In the root directory of your application, create an .env file to define your environment variables.
+Use a simple key-value pair format, as shown below:

 APPNAME='NestJS-Application'